National curriculum in England: primary curriculum

 - Primary school teachers: useful information, School leadership teams: useful information, National curriculum, Schools: statutory guidance, and School and college qualifications and curriculum

 - Applies to:

 The national curriculum primary programmes of study and attainment targets for key stages 1 and 2.

-This is the statutory primary national curriculum, including programmes of study and attainment targets for all subjects at key stages 1 and 2, except languages which are only studied at key stage 2.
+The statutory primary national curriculum, including programmes of study and attainment targets, for all subjects at key stages 1 and 2.
+Languages are only statutory at key stage 2.

-These must be taught in all local-authority-maintained primary schools in England from September 2014.
+These must be taught in all local-authority-maintained primary schools in England.

-The statutory primary national curriculum is issued by law; you must follow it unless there is a good reason not to.
+The statutory primary national curriculum is issued by law, which means you must follow it unless there is a good reason not to.

 Further information about the pre-2014 primary curriculum is available on the National Archives.

 - Updated document - amended information about light in primary science, page 159.